My H5 game integrates the Agora SDK v2.2.0 for iOS. When the host uses WKWebview with Layabox and joins the channel, why is the game volume very low?

 Developers can use Foreground Service to work around this restriction.

-If you need to use an Android 9 device to capture audio after the device locks its screen, you can start a foreground service before the screen locks, and stop the service before exiting the screen lock.
+If you need to use an Android 9 device to capture audio or video after the device locks its screen, you can start a foreground service before the screen locks, and stop the service before exiting the screen lock.
 On how to start a service, see https://developer.android.com/reference/android/app/Service.

 Why is no audio heard or the audio routing abnormal after the Android device joins the channel?

 Some Android sample apps provided by Agora maintain a global RtcEngine instance in WorkerThread that keeps alive while the app is running and is destroyed when the app process is destroyed.

 The problem of no audio or abnormal audio routing may occur when developers fail to manage WorkerThread appropriately.